 Showing 1-24 of 93 items found in Events

 Based on the book Haunted Alton by Troy Taylor, Alton Hauntings Tours offers an entertaining and spine-tingling trip into the unknown, taking visitors to the most authentic haunted places in Alton.
 Uncover the eerie folklore, ghostly tales and documented haunted spots on a three-hour walking tour of the city’s most haunted sites.
 Visitors will see sites that have become nationally known, like the old Alton penitentiary, First Unitarian Church, Enos Sanitarium and many others.
 The tours have been proven to be popular with ghost enthusiasts and history buffs alike, and nowhere else can you learn as much about the real, haunted history of Alton.
 Walking tours and bus tours are offered during two touring seasons – Spring & Summer and the Haunted Fall Season.
 Private tours are also available for groups of 20 or more.
 Reservations must be made in advance for all tours.

 Andover and Andover Lake Park will glow with decorations.
 Stroll on walkways marked by luminaries or ride in a horse-drawn wagon.
-Join a soup supper, visit Santa and take part in a Christmas tree silent auction.
-Refreshments & kids crafts at the American Legion Building from 5pm to 7pm.
+Soup supper and Christmas goodies, refreshments & kids crafts at the American Legion Building from 5pm to 7pm.
 Visit candle-lit Jenny Lind Chapel and hear live Christmas music from 6pm to 8pm.